-Therefore, it expresses its reservation regarding the text contained in paragraph xix "Human Rights, Sexual Orientation, and Gender Identity and Expression."
+Therefore, it states its reservation to the text contained in Section xix "Human rights, sexual orientation, and gender identity and expression."
 In addition, the expression "gender identity" used in other parts of this resolution will be interpreted in accordance with its domestic system of laws.

-6. ... preservation of the rule of law; the protection of human rights and fundamental freedoms of all people as enshrined in the Constitution of Trinidad and Tobago.

-7. ...
-Inter-American Human rights system established as "means of protection" contravene the objectives for which they were established.
-The Inter-American Commission on Human Rights and the Inter-American Court of Human Rights should be re-established due to the bias, politicization and discriminatory and selective attitude they have adopted toward the progressive countries of the region.
-Those features have destroyed the credibility of both institutions that once stood for ethical values and commitment to protect human rights.
-That was what led the Venezuelan State to denounce the American Convention on Human Rights.
+- 6. ... preservation of the rule of law and the protection of human rights and fundamental freedoms of all people, as enshrined in the Constitution of Trinidad and Tobago. - 7. ... inter-American human rights system established as "means of protection" contravene the objectives for which they were established.
+The Inter-American Commission on Human Rights and the Inter-American Court of Human Rights should be re-established due to the bias, politicization, and discriminatory and selective attitude they have adopted toward the progressive governments of the region.
+Those features have destroyed the credibility of both institutions, which once stood for ethical values and commitment to protecting human rights.
+That was what led the Venezuelan State to denounce the American Convention on Human Rights. - 9. ... nor the subject of national consensus.
+As such, Barbados would not be in a position to meet these requirements.
+However, the Government of Barbados remains committed to protecting the rights of all from harm and violence, in keeping with the rule of law and the provisions of its Constitution. - 12. ... because on those occasions the Heads of State and Government did not adopt the political declarations that contained the mandates and the operative paragraphs on the core themes that were part of those political declarations.